ClearWatt vs Altelium: Battery Test Comparison

 Feature ClearWatt Altelium

-Test method Passive testing during normal driving Assessment + warranty programme
+Test method OBD-based Battery Scorecard + passive monitoring Assessment + warranty programme

-Certification No independent certification Lloyd's of London underwritten warranty
+Certification No third-party test certification Lloyd's of London underwritten warranty

 Accuracy Not independently verified Not publicly stated

-Test time Requires driving period Varies by programme
+Test time Approximately 2 minutes (Battery Scorecard) Varies by programme

-Vehicle coverage Growing coverage Coverage tied to warranty eligibility
+Vehicle coverage 90%+ BEVs Coverage tied to warranty eligibility

 Cell-level analysis No — A+ to D grading system Not publicly detailed

-Price point Consumer app model Warranty pricing varies (1-3 year options)
+Price point £39.99/vehicle (consumer); dealer pricing available Warranty pricing varies (1-3 year options)

-Key partnerships Department for Transport backed GardX (EVerity programme)
+Key partnerships NFDA, Department for Transport GardX (EVerity programme)

-Unique advantage Patent-pending ClearWatt Engine, 50+ indicators Battery warranty as add-on product
+Unique advantage Battery Scorecard (NFDA-developed), patent-pending ClearWatt Engine Battery warranty as add-on product

 What Each Provider Does Well